Code-Institute-Submissions/milestone-project-179/README.md

 Project Overview
 ======
 ## Project requirements
-It is required to build a static front end website of at least 3 pages or, if using a single scrolling page, at least 3 separate page areas with using HTML and CSS and optional Bootstrap or other libraries.
+It is required to build a static front end website of at least 3 pages or, if using a single scrolling page, at least 3 separate page areas with using HTML, CSS, and optional Bootstrap or other libraries.
 The information has to be presented in a useful ordered way to a set of users.
 ## Website description
 This website is build for a fictional person, who starts a simple travel Blog with low content, but with a two language option (English, German).
-The purpose of this Blog is to give the blogger a platform to present all the stories and experiences, how it is to live and work in another country, how it is to travel and exploring it, to introduce users to places, activities and adventures they didn't even know existed, to awake with this stories the user's curiosity and expand their horizon.
+The purpose of this Blog is to give the Blogger a platform to present all the stories and experiences, how it is to live and work in another country, how it is to travel and exploring it, to introduce users to places, activities and adventures they didn't even know existed, to awake with this stories the user's curiosity and expand their horizon.
 Adventures are everywhere possible.

 User Experience
 ======
 ## User stories
 **First Time Visitor Goals**
 - As a First Time Visitor, I want to be able to easily navigate throughout the site.
-- As a First Time Visitor, I want to easily understand the main purpose of this Blog site.
+- As a First Time Visitor, I want to easily understand the main purpose of this site.
-- As a First Time Visitor, I want to be able to easily find on the site interesting stories and information about other countries, cultures, places and activities.
+- As a First Time Visitor, I want to be able to easily find on the site interesting stories and information.
-- As a First Time Visitor, I would like to be able to see images of the places, the activities and the locals from these countries.
+- As a First Time Visitor, I would like to be able to see images of places and activities.
-- As a First Time Visitor, I want to locate the bloggers social media links to see all the other activities of the blogger.
+- As a First Time Visitor, I want to locate the Bloggers social media links to see all the other activities of the Blogger.

 **Returning and Frequent User Goals**
 - As a Returning and Frequent User, I would like to be able to get in contact with the blogger for questions about the Blog and the Blogger.
-- As a Returning and Frequent User, I want to check to see if there are any new blog posts.
+- As a Returning and Frequent User, I want to check to see if there are any new Blog posts.
-- As a Returning and Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website.
+- As a Returning and Frequent User, I want to sign up to a Newsletter so that I am emailed any major updates and/or changes to the website.

 Design
 ======

 ### Colour Scheme
-The colour for the body is #ccd3e2.<br>
+The colour for the Body is #ccd3e2.<br>
 The Header and Footer have a transparent background coloure of rgba(0, 0, 0, 0.582).<br>
-The colours for the font and Icons are #000 and #fff.<br>
+The colours for the Font and Icons are #000 and #fff.<br>
-The colour for the Spotify icon and button is #1ED760 and when you hover over rgb(4, 114, 42).<br>
+The colour for the Spotify Icon and button is #1ED760 and when you hover over rgb(4, 114, 42).<br>
-The colore for the buttons general is rgb(163, 166, 172) and when you hover over #000.<br>
+The colore for the Buttons is generally rgb(163, 166, 172) and when you hover over it is #000.<br>

 ### Typography
-The fonts are from [Google Fonts](https://fonts.google.com/).<br>
+The Fonts are from [Google Fonts](https://fonts.google.com/).<br>
-The Sans Serif font will be displayed by default through the whole website.<br>
+The Sans Serif Font will be displayed by default through the whole website.<br>
-The Lato font is used for the Body.
-The Lato font gives a feeling of warmth, while the strong structure provides stability and seriousness.<br>
+The Lato Font is used for the Body.
+The Lato Font gives a feeling of warmth, while the strong structure provides stability and seriousness.<br>
-The Quicksand font is used for all headings.
+The Quicksand Font is used for all headings.
 Quicksand is designed for display purposes.

 ### Imagery
-The large background hero image is designed to present a bit of the personality of the blogger and catch the user's attention with a view of the bloggers number one place.
+The large background hero image is designed to present a bit of the personality of the Blogger and catch the user's attention with a view of the Bloggers number one place.
-All added photos are provided by the fictional blogger (personal pictures of the Developer), are added to all blog posts on the site and where also used as background images for sections.
+All added photos are provided by the fictional Blogger (personal pictures of the Developer), are added to all Blog posts on the site and where also used as background images for sections.
 The Developer used a photography to create the 404 Error image.

 ### Icons
-All used icons are from [Font Awsome](https://fontawesome.com/) to highlight some parts of the webpage and for a nice look for the social media links.<br>
+All used Icons are from [Font Awsome](https://fontawesome.com/) to highlight some parts of the webpage and for a nice look for the Social Media Links.<br>
-The flag icons are made by the Developer.
+The flag Icons are made by the Developer.

 ### Wireframes
 [View the wireframes here.](wireframe/wireframe-milestone-project-1.jpg)